Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 Heat Rating: really warm

-Point of View: First Person, Single (Male POV)
+Point of View: First Person, Single (Male POV), Alternating (Book 2 onwards)

 Publication Date: April 2015 – ongoing

-Source & Format: Editor/Read It & Review It–eARC Thank you so much for the opportunity!
+Source & Format: Author/Read It & Review It–eARC Thank you so much for the opportunity!

 Why I Picked it Up / My Expectations: